aghoshpro/Manimation/README.md

   git clone https://github.com/aghoshpro/Manimation.git
   ```

 - Initially one has to create `scene.py` file which will contain the animations as classes.
-For example, let's create a class named `CreateCircle` which will draw a circle.
+Here `scene.py` is created in the repo and now let's create a class named `CreateCircle` which will draw a circle.

   ```sh
   from manim import *